SoarGroup/Release-Support/SoarShuffler/README.txt

 - The first line of each project contains only the project name and delimits one project from another.
 Any line that does NOT contain an equal sign "=" is considered a new project name.
 - Other lines can either specify a parameter describing that project or how to move or organize files within the project
-  - Parameters:  There are two parameters you can set for a project:  type and out
+  - Parameters:  There are three parameters you can set for a project:  type, out and copyContents
-      - Type
+      - type
           - 'zip': zip up the files described in the project
           - 'copy' : copy files from one directory to another as descirbed in the project
           - 'multiplatform-zip/copy': same as zip/copy, but copy different version of platform-specific items like libraries and launch scripts.
 Project descriptions of this type contain variables telling it which files need special versions and where it can find them.
           - For example, "type=multiplatform-zip" will create five zips for a particular project description
-      - Out
+      - out
           - This parameter specified where in the output direct it places the final zip or copied files.
           - For example, "out=SoarSuite\" will move the final results into Output Directory\SoarSuite
   - File organization desciptors: